zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/one-to-one-relationship-configuration.md

 > The child/dependent side could not be determined for the one-to-one relationship that was detected between '<entity1.property2>' and '<entity2.property1>'.
 To identify the child/dependent side of the relationship, configure the foreign key property.

-In the following model, the `AuthorRef` foreign key property in the `AuthorBiography` entity (the dependant in the relationship) does not follow foreign key naming convention:
+In the following model, the `AuthorRef` foreign key property in the `AuthorBiography` entity (the dependent in the relationship) does not follow foreign key naming convention:

 ```csharp
 public class Author